Trastuzumab: Mechanism of action

 HER2 is localized at the cell surface, and carries signals from outside the cell to the inside.
 Signaling compounds called mitogens (specifically EGF in this case) arrive at the cell membrane, and bind to the extracellular domain of the HER family of receptors.
 Those bound proteins then link (dimerize), activating the receptor.
 HER2 sends a signal from its intracellular domain, activating several different biochemical pathways.
 These include the PI3K/Akt pathway and the MAPK pathway.
 Signals on these pathways promote cell proliferation and the growth of blood vessels to nourish the tumor (angiogenesis).
 ERBB2 is the preferred dimerization partner for the other family members and ERBB2 heterodimers signaling is stronger and longer acting compared to heterodimers between other ERBB members.
 It has been reported that Trastuzumab induces the formation of complementarity-determining regions (CDRs) leading to surface redistribution of ERBB2 and EGFR in CDRs and that the ERBB2-dependent MAPK phosphorylation and EGFR/ERBB1 expression are both required for CDR formation.
 CDR formation requires activation of both the protein regulator of actin polymerization N-WASP, mediated by ERK1/2, and of the actin-depolymerizing protein cofilin, mediated by EGFR/ERBB1.
 Furthermore, this latter event may be inhibited by the negative cell motility regulator p140Cap, as we found that p140Cap overexpression led to cofilin deactivation and inhibition of CDR formation.

 Normal cell division—mitosis—has checkpoints that keep cell division under control.
 Some of the proteins that control this cycle are called cdk2 (CDKs).
 Overexpression of HER2 sidesteps these checkpoints, causing cells to proliferate in an uncontrolled fashion.
-This is caused by phosphorylation by Akt.

 Trastuzumab binds to domain IV of the extracellular segment of the HER2/neu receptor.
 Monoclonal antibodies that bind to this region have been shown to reverse the phenotype of HER2/neu expressing tumor cells.
 Cells treated with trastuzumab undergo arrest during the G1 phase of the cell cycle so there is reduced proliferation.
 It has been suggested that trastuzumab does not alter HER-2 expression, but downregulates activation of AKT.
 In addition, trastuzumab suppresses angiogenesis both by induction of antiangiogenic factors and repression of proangiogenic factors.
 It is thought that a contribution to the unregulated growth observed in cancer could be due to proteolytic cleavage of HER2/neu that results in the release of the extracellular domain.
-One of the most relevant proteins that trastuzumab activates is the tumor suppressor p27 (kip1), also known as CDKN1B.
+One of the most relevant proteins that trastuzumab activates is the tumor suppressor p27Kip1, also known as CDKN1B.
 Trastuzumab has been shown to inhibit HER2/neu ectodomain cleavage in breast cancer cells.